skilkis/numfoil/README.md

 ## Installation

-Once [Git] is installed on the system the following command will install Γpy:
+Once [Git] is installed on the system the following command will install
+NumFoil:

 ``` cmd
 pip install  git+https://github.com/skilkis/numfoil.git